Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

+In summary, by varying the fractional admixture of uncorrelated eigenvalues introduced within a large GUE matrix block according to a very specific criterion which is discussed above in model 3, the deviation of $\langle \tilde{r} \rangle$ from its GUE prediction can be very well understood for the infrared Dirac eigenvalues.
+The matrix model has a nice interpretation in terms of Dyson's construction of a Brownian model of eigenvalues as well.
+Our matrix model 3 is very general and versatile, which can describe the probability distribution $P(\tilde{r})$ for \emph{intermediate} eigenvalues appearing as a result of different physical mechanisms at work at different temperatures.

-Similar analysis for the distribution of level ratios have been performed on mixed ensemble of Poisson-GOE matrices in Ref.~\cite{PhysRevE.111.054213} by generalizing the techniques formulated in Ref.~\cite{PhysRevX.12.011006} for understanding mixing between eigenvalues of matrices belonging to different symmetry classes~\cite{RosenzweigPorter}.
-These works~\cite{PhysRevE.111.054213, PhysRevX.12.011006} derive the joint distribution of consecutive nearest-neighbor level spacings of a compound spectrum constructed out of several spectra with different distribution.
-However for a Poisson-GUE system there is no analytic solution of the normalized level spacing ratios in this approach, which have to be determined numerically.
-Our numerical approach is another different way to explain a mixed ensemble of matrices of two symmetry categories.
-We also note that modeling a mixed level spacing distribution has also been discussed in the literature heuristically as the best fit function with few parameters~\cite{Brody:1981cx}.
-A microscopic model consisting of a two-dimensional matrix mimicking a Poisson process weakly coupled with a random matrix belonging to different Wigner surmise~\cite{LenzHaake,KotaPGUE, Schierenberg:2012ut} has also been discussed to fit a mixed distribution in terms of a single parameter that denotes the strength of the coupling.
+Similar analysis for the distribution of level ratios has been performed on a mixed ensemble of Poisson-GOE matrices in Ref.~\cite{PhysRevE.111.054213} by generalizing the techniques formulated in Ref.~\cite{PhysRevX.12.011006} for understanding mixing between eigenvalues of matrices belonging to different symmetry classes~\cite{RosenzweigPorter}.
+These works~\cite{PhysRevE.111.054213, PhysRevX.12.011006} derive the joint distribution of consecutive nearest-neighbor level spacings of a compound spectrum constructed out of spectra with different distributions.
+However for a Poisson-GUE system, there is no analytic solution for the normalized level spacing ratios in this approach, which have to be determined numerically.
+Our numerical approach is thus another new way to explain a mixed ensemble of matrices belonging to two different symmetry categories.
+We also note that modeling a mixed level-spacing distribution heuristically in terms of a best fit function with a few parameters~\cite{Brody:1981cx}, has been also discussed in the literature.
+A microscopic model consisting of a two-dimensional matrix mimicking a Poisson process weakly coupled with a random matrix belonging to different Wigner surmise~\cite{LenzHaake,KotaPGUE, Schierenberg:2012ut} has also been shown to fit a mixed distribution in terms of a single parameter that denotes the strength of the coupling.